 The threat of carbon monoxide can’t be ignored.
 And since you likely won’t notice when the deadly gas is building up, you need to take some proactive steps to make sure it never gets to dangerous levels:

 - Install a carbon monoxide detector in your garage, and be diligent about replacing the batteries.
 Look for one specifically designed for use in the garage.
-It’s also a good idea to put a detector inside the home because carbon monoxide can leak out of your garage and put you at risk no matter what room you’re in.
+It’s also a good idea to put a detector inside the home because carbon monoxide can leak out of your garage and put you at risk, no matter your room.

-- Never run your car in your garage, even for short periods of time with the garage door open.
-It may be tempting to warm the car up inside on a winter morning, but it takes very little time for carbon monoxide concentrations to become dangerous.
+- Never run your car in your garage, even temporarily, with the door open.
+Warming the car up inside on a winter morning may be tempting, but it takes very little time for carbon monoxide concentrations to become dangerous.

 - Operate tools and appliances that burn fuel (gas, wood, propane, etc.) outside the garage in the open air.
 This includes lawnmowers, generators, and space heaters.

-Transform Your Garage: To keep your garage safe and organized, check out our Showroom for amazing flooring and organization inspiration.
+Transform Your Garage: To keep your garage safe and organized, check out our Showroom for unique flooring and organization inspiration.

 Avoid the Risks and Reap the Rewards

-If you need help organizing your garage this summer, download your free copy of A Guide to Garage Organization & Improvement.SHOWROOM ABOUT US DEALS
+If you need help organizing your garage this summer, download your free copy of A Guide to Garage Organization & Improvement.SHOWROOM ABOUT US\